remix-run/examples/__template/README.md

 ## Example

 Describe the example and how it demonstrates solving the problem.
 Reference any relevant files/dependencies if needed.
-If the `entry.client.tsx` and `entry.server.tsx` files are not required by your example to work, please remove them.
+If your example needs to modify the `entry.client.tsx` or `entry.server.tsx` files, use `npx remix reveal` to reveal them.

 ## Related Links